USS Andrew Jackson

 USS Andrew Jackson (SSBN-619) was a Lafayette-class nuclear-powered ballistic missile submarine.
-It was the second ship of the United States Navy to be named for Andrew Jackson (1767–1845), the seventh President of the United States (1829-1837).
+She was the second ship of the United States Navy to be named for Andrew Jackson (1767–1845), the seventh President of the United States (1829–1837).

 Construction and commissioning

 The contract to build Andrew Jackson was awarded to Mare Island Naval Shipyard at Vallejo, California on 23 July 1960 and her keel was laid down on 26 April 1961.
 She was launched on 15 September 1962 sponsored by Nancy Patterson Pigott, wife of Tennessee Senator Estes Kefauver, and commissioned on 3 July 1963, with Commander Alfred J. Whittle, Jr. in command of the Blue Crew and Commander James B. Wilson in command of the Gold Crew.

 She was 425 ft long, 33 ft wide, and had a draft of 32 ft.
 She displaced 7250 t when surfaced, and 8250 t when submerged.
 Her top speed was above 20 kn, and she had a maximum depth of 1300 ft.
 She had a complement of around 120 men, and was armed with 16 Polaris missiles and four 21 in torpedo tubes.
 She was propelled by a S5W Pressurized Water Nuclear Reactor powering two turbines which generated 15000 shp, driving one propeller.